ethanryan/rails-todo/README.md

 User stories to implement
 ----------------
- - A user should not be able to complete a task when creating it.
+ - A user should not be able to complete a task when creating it. #DONE
+ > in tasks form, applying display-none class to completed field if current_page? returns true for new_task_path - ER

  - A user can filter their view by complete or incomplete tasks.
  - A user's default view is filtered to show only incomplete tasks.
  - A user should be able to keep multiple lists.